-The first time we prepared Roasted Goose on International Dinner Christmas Party where we have shared traditional meals with our friends.
-This year we had dishes from Poland, Germany, Slovakia and Italy.
-We have started with homemade Slovakian sausage from our friend Katarina who got the recipe from her grandfather and has it produced here in Gemany.
-The sausage was really good – a little spicy – just perfect!
+The first time we prepared Roasted Goose for International Dinner Christmas Party where we have shared traditional meals with our friends.
+This year we had dishes from Poland, Germany, Slovakia, and Italy.
+We have started with homemade Slovakian sausage from our friend Katarina who got the recipe from her grandfather and has it produced here in Germany.
+The sausage was delicious – a little spicy – perfect!
 I was so glad I got some of those for Christmas this year!
-As apparetif we served mulled wine.
+As an aperitif, really we served mulled wine.

-As a second and third course we had two polish dishes you know already: pierogi and creamy mushroom soup.
-The Polish Christmas Dinner always starts with the soup – which is either betroot soup with mushroom dumplings or creamy mushroom soup.
-In my family we prepared the mushroom one, although after time, when we started spending Christmas with my cousins we served both of them!
-Pierogi for Christmas are usually filled with sauerkraut and mushrooms.
-There is certainly a lot of mushrooms on the Christmas Dinner table in Poland.
+As a second and third course, we had two polish dishes you know already: pierogi and creamy mushroom soup.
+The Polish Christmas Dinner always starts with the soup – which is either beetroot soup with mushroom dumplings or creamy mushroom soup.
+In my family, we prepared the mushroom one, although after time, when we started spending Christmas with my cousins, we served both of them!
+Pierogi for Christmas is usually filled with sauerkraut and mushrooms.
+There is undoubtedly a lot of mushrooms on the Christmas Dinner table in Poland.

-As a next course we had roasted goose to which you can find the recipe below.
-It was really time consuming to prepar the 5kg bird.
+As a next course, we had roasted goose to which you can find the recipe below.
+Preparing the 5kg bird was time-consuming.
 It took over 5 hours for the goose to be ready.
 The goose turned out amazing!
-I have never thought that this bird can be as good as roasted duck!
+I have never thought that this bird can be an as good roasted duck!
 Traditionally we cooked potato dumplings (from raw potatoes) and German red cabbage with apples.

 We have finished our dinner with Pandoro with Zabaione and Slovakian Metrowy Kolacz.
 The Slovakian cake tasted like my childhood – my grandmother used to prepare the same pound cakes and very similar cream for our birthday cake.
 I have never expected you can combine those two things, pour chocolate on it and enjoy.
-This cake was really a surprise for me.
+This did surprise me.

-Well done everybody, I think we did really great!
+Well done everybody, I think we did great!

-And below the promised Roasted Goose recipe, for those of you who has a courage to prepare it at home:)
+And below the promised Roasted Goose recipe, for those of you who dare to prepare it at home:)